hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 # Feature Roadmap

-- Design and implementation of the [Roll-back Protection Extension](#rollback-protection-extension)
+- Design and implementation of the [Rollback-Protection Extension](#rollback-protection-extension).

 - Support for WebAssembly Chaincode: A primary goal for FPC moving forward is to support WebAssembly chaincode, and by extension all languages that compile to WASM.
 There has already been extensive development of a high-performance open source WASM Interpreter / Compiler for Intel&reg; SGX Enclaves in the [Private Data Objects](https://github.com/hyperledger-labs/private-data-objects) project, and our current plan is to adopt that capability in the next major phase of FPC.